GetDKAN/dkan/docs/admin/adding_new_content.md

 ArcGIS Preview.
 ArcGIS can be used to create multi-dimensional map (such as the topography of a mountain range, or the flow of a watershed) and doesn’t limit the amount of layers you can add to your map, and allows you to process vast amounts of data using advanced mathematical tools and scripting capabilities.

-External Previews supports ArcGIS to preview data on Granicus Open Data.
+External Previews supports ArcGIS to preview data on DKAN.
 ArcGIS Previews require a URL in the resource API field and will not work with Resource files.
 As with other tools supported by External Previews, ArcGIS requires an account to open a Resource.

 Supported formats: ArcGIS endpoints